petewarman/interactive-silent-circle-ttt/README.md

 Content is stored in a single JSON file: ```/src/data/data.json```

 This JSON file is automatically generated from 2 sources:
-- a Google Spreadsheet, that contains the Test data (questions, answers and their values): https://docs.google.com/spreadsheets/d/1oApMvBX6k8ijToreNOj0HFnHlhL7W6_y7k1d5jjSK7s/pubhtml?gid=0&single=true
+- a Google Spreadsheet, that contains the Test data (questions, answers and their scores): https://docs.google.com/spreadsheets/d/1oApMvBX6k8ijToreNOj0HFnHlhL7W6_y7k1d5jjSK7s/pubhtml?gid=0&single=true
 - another static JSON file, that contains copy and texts for UI elements: ```/src/data/lang.json```

 To generate an updated JSON file: